 |

-Employee Recruitment, Development & Retention | |||
+| Employee Recruitment, Development & Retention | |||

-HC-DY-330a.1 | (1) Voluntary and (2) involuntary turnover rate for: (a) physicians, (b) non-physician health care practitioners, and (c) all other employees | For 2024, our total voluntary turnover rate is 15.9%, and our total involuntary turnover rate is 5.3%.
-The global* voluntary turnover rate for physicians is 6.0% and the involuntary turnover rate is 1.8%.
-For non-physician health care practitioners, the voluntary turnover rate is 17.1% and the involuntary turnover rate is 3.8%. |
+| HC-DY-330a.1 | (1) Voluntary and (2) involuntary turnover rate for: (a) physicians, (b) non-physician health care practitioners, and (c) all other employees | For 2025, our total voluntary turnover rate is 15.6%, and our total involuntary turnover rate is 5.2%. |

 |

-HC-DY-330a.2 | Description of talent recruitment and retention efforts for health care practitioners | For information on recruitment and retention efforts, see our Sustainability Statement, chapter "Working for Fresenius Medical Care", our global career website, and our employee website.
+| HC-DY-330a.2 | Description of talent recruitment and retention efforts for health care practitioners | For information on recruitment and retention efforts, see our Sustainability Statement, chapter "Working for Fresenius Medical Care", our global career website, and our employee website.
 For information on nurses training programs, global career paths, and insights into the jobs of our clinical staff, see our Nephrocare website and our corporate website. |

 |

-Climate Change Impacts on Human Health & Infrastructure | |||
+| Climate Change Impacts on Human Health & Infrastructure | |||

-HC-DY-450a.1 | Description of policies and practices to address: (1) the physical risks due to an increased frequency and intensity of extreme weather events and (2) changes in the morbidity and mortality rates of illnesses and diseases, associated with climate change and (3) emergency preparedness and response |
+| HC-DY-450a.1 | Description of policies and practices to address: (1) the physical risks due to an increased frequency and intensity of extreme weather events and (2) changes in the morbidity and mortality rates of illnesses and diseases, associated with climate change and (3) emergency preparedness and response |

-Fresenius Medical Care takes steps to ensure the continuous operation of our critical healthcare services through providing backup power systems.
+1) Fresenius Medical Care takes steps to ensure the continuous operation of our critical healthcare services through providing backup power systems.
 For our U.S. dialysis clinics, we have placed back-up built-in power generators in areas in the southeast which are most prone to hurricanes.
 For our EMEA, AP, and some U.S. dialysis, there is a requirement that back up and built-in power generators be available where required by law.
-Our ambulatory surgery centers, pharmacy, and lab businesses also have facility generators as standard.
-Additionally, we strategically place mobile fleets of generators (through vendor relationships) geographically across the U.S. to fill gaps in power generators to ensure continuity that may occur during times of natural disaster or grid failure.
-As per our guidelines, these systems are regularly tested and maintained to ensure their readiness in emergency situations, such as natural disasters or grid failures.
-To allow us to continue treating our patients in extreme conditions, we have developed an emergency response system.
-We are actively adapting our business operations to address longterm physical risks such as water stress, drought stress, and heat stress through the development of a forward-looking water strategy.
-In the long-term, we are also preparing for the impacts of transitioning to a low-carbon economy by further adapting to circular trends through the development of a circular economy strategy. |
+Our ambulatory surgery centers, pharmacy, and lab businesses also have facility generators as standard. |

 |

-Fraud & Unnecessary Procedures | |||
+| Fraud & Unnecessary Procedures | |||

-HC-DY-510a.1 | Total amount of monetary losses as a result of legal proceedings associated with Medicare and Medicaid fraud under the False Claims Act | The U.S. business has not sustained any monetary losses as a result of such proceedings during the reporting period. | |
+| HC-DY-510a.1 | Total amount of monetary losses as a result of legal proceedings associated with Medicare and Medicaid fraud under the False Claims Act | The United States business did not sustain any monetary losses as a result of such proceedings during the reporting period. | |

 Medical Equipment and Supplies |